Grand Jury Representation

 In Dallas County, the Grand Jury hears about a hundred cases a day.
 Needless to say, they only spend a matter of minutes on each case.
 They will, however, dismiss a case if there isn’t probable cause to believe an individual committed an offense.
 They also have the power to reduce a charge from a Felony to a Misdemeanor.
 That’s why it’s so important to point out in concise language why a case should be dismissed or reduced.
 A Grand Jury can consider evidence that may not be admissible in a regular trial.
 For instance, that fact that someone has taken and passed a polygraph examination is not admissible at a trial.
 But a Grand Jury can consider that type of evidence.
 If a victim wishes to dismiss a case, an Affidavit of Non Prosecution can be presented to the Grand Jury, requesting them to dismiss the case.

-Neil Pask has represented many individuals before the Grand Jury.
-He has received “no bills” on everything from Aggravated Sexual Assault of a Child to Burglary of a Habitation.
-Neil has the experience to present your case to the Grand Jury in a persuasive manner.
-Call Neil today at 214-360-9700 for a free consultation on your case so they everything possible can be done in order to achieve a favorable result on your case.
+Pask Law has represented many individuals before the Grand Jury.
+They have received “no bills” on everything from Aggravated Sexual Assault of a Child to Burglary of a Habitation.
+Pask Law has the experience to present your case to the Grand Jury in a persuasive manner.
+Call Pask Law today at 214-360-9700 for a free consultation on your case so they everything possible can be done in order to achieve a favorable result on your case.